carter-yagemann/barnum-learner/README.md

     make
     # Add ptxed/build/bin to your PATH

-Finally, a Redis database is needed to use `cluster.py`.
-If you are not interested in clustering, this step can be skipped.
+Finally, a Redis database is needed to store vectors created by `cluster.py` across query sessions.
+If you are not interested in clustering or do not care about persisting training vectors across sessions, this step can be skipped.
 Most GNU/Linux distributions already have a package.
 For example, on Debian:

     sudo apt install redis-server